-This program of study is designed for individuals working in the hospitality industry or related industry who wish to enhance their college degree in the field of meeting, conference, and event planning.
-The certificate focuses on all major aspects involved with planning a meeting, conference, or event, including courses in catering and banquets, food and beverage cost control, lodg-ing and food service law, and sales and advertising of lodging and food services.
+This program of study is designed for individuals working in the hospitality or related industry who wish to enhance their college degree in the field of meeting, conference, and event planning.
+The certificate focuses on all major aspects involved with planning a meeting, conference, or event, including courses in catering and banquets, food and beverage cost control, lodging and food service law, and sales and advertising of lodging and food services.

-FM 107 Food and Beverage Management3

-FM 204 Catering and Banquets

-FM 208 Food and Beverage Cost Controls3

-HM 121 Supervision and Leadership in the

-Hospitality Industry3

-HM 201 Lodging and Food Service Law3

-HM 240 Lodging and Food Service Sales and

-Advertising3

-HM 250 Meeting and Conference Operations3
+HMGT 107 Food and Beverage Management 3 HMGT 211 Supervision and Leadership in the Lodging and Food Service Law3 Hospitality Industry HMGT 204 Catering and Banquets HMGT 240 Lodging and Food Service Sales and HMGT 208 Food and Beverage Cost Controls3 Advertising HMGT 250 Meeting and Conference Operations3